-It has been suggested to me that one becomes a Christian “by accepting the finished work of Christ”—i.e. by believing and accepting as true that on the cross Jesus paid the full price due our sin and that this trust will save us.
+It has been suggested to me that in many (most?)
+Evangelical circles one becomes a Christian “by accepting the finished work of Christ”—i.e. by believing and accepting as true that on the cross Jesus paid the full price due our sin and by saying a prayer acknowledging this.

 In some places this is further explained as accepting the theory of the “penal substitutionary atonement”—i.e. the concept that Jesus paid the penalty due to our sin and accepted the divine punishment due to us by dying on the cross.
 “Jesus paid it all”, so that God could now justly and freely forgive us.
-Note: conversion here means understanding and accepting this notion with gratitude.
+Note: conversion here involves understanding and accepting this notion with gratitude as one says a prayer asking Jesus to come into one's heart.

-This approach undergirds the practice of “accepting Christ” or “asking Jesus into your heart” or “saying the sinner’s prayer”, which received its modern classic expression in a little tract called “Have You Heard of the Four Spiritual Laws?” published by Campus Crusade for Christ (now renamed “Cru”).
+This approach undergirds the practice of “accepting Christ” or “saying the sinner’s prayer”, which received its modern classic expression in a little tract called “Have You Heard of the Four Spiritual Laws?” published by Campus Crusade for Christ (now renamed “Cru”).

-Note please that both of these ways of converting consist of giving volitional, cerebral, and mental assent to a proposition (such as the theory of the penal substitutionary atonement or the “four spiritual laws”).
+Note please that both of these ways of converting consist of giving volitional, cerebral, affective, and mental assent to a proposition (such as the theory of the penal substitutionary atonement or the “four spiritual laws”), expressing this assent by saying a prayer in which one acknowledges the significance of Christ's death on the cross and asking Him to forgive you and make you born again.
+Of course the person saying the prayer must really and truly believe what he is saying in the prayer, but if one does truly mean it, one is born again and forgiven.
 Neither baptism, the presence of a church community, or indeed any other individual Christian are required.
 This, I suggest, represents the intellectualization of conversion, and a fundamental distortion of the apostolic practice.

 This becomes apparent when one turns to the Bible and studies that apostolic practice.
 This practice is not found in the epistles, but in the narratives contained in the Acts of the Apostles.
 This latter work is of course a selective and interpretive history—as are (to be honest) all histories.
 The apostolic sermons contained there do not represent a verbatim report of all that was said.
 Nonetheless, we may believe that they represent the gist and spirit of the apostolic preaching—the true ipsissima vox, though not the ipsissima verba.